50 Best Resume Tips 2023: Great Tricks and Writing Advice

 |Fluency in a foreign language||4.3%|

 A good list of skills is crucial for every student resume.
-Want to know what skills hiring managers seek, and see some great examples of how to put them on your college resume?
+Want to learn more about employability skills?
 Here’s the guide you need: 30+ Resume Skills Examples to Put on a Resume

 Most students end their resumes with their skills section.